-1.8 Ageing
+1.9 Aging

-The ageing process affects the normal cerebral activity in waking and sleep, and changes the response of the brain to stimuli.
+The aging process affects the normal cerebral activity in waking and sleep, and changes the brain response to stimuli.
 The changes stem from reducing the number of neurons and due to a general change in the brain pathology.
-This pathology indicates that the frontal and temporal lobes of the brain are more affected than the parietal lobes, resulting in shrinkage of large neurons and increasing the number of small neurons and glia [52].
+This pathology indicates that the frontal and temporal lobes of the brain are more affected than the parietal lobes, resulting in shrinkage of large neurons and increasing the number of small neurons and glia [57].
 A diminished cortical volume indicates that there is age-related neuronal loss.
-A general cause for ageing of the brain may be the decrease in cerebral blood flow [52].
+A general cause for aging of the brain may be the decrease in cerebral blood flow [57].

-A reduction of the alpha frequency is probably the most frequent abnormality in EEG.
+A reduction in the alpha frequency is probably the most frequent abnormality in EEG.
 This often introduces a greater anterior spread to frontal regions in the elderly and reduces the alpha wave blocking response and reactivity.
-The diminished mental function is somehow related to the degree of bilateral slowing in the theta and delta waves [52].
+The diminished mental function is somehow related to the degree of bilateral slowing in the theta and delta waves [57].

-Although the changes in high-frequency brain rhythms have not been well established, some researchers have reported an increase in beta wave activity.
-This change in beta wave activity may be considered as an early indication of intellectual loss [52].
+Although the changes in high frequency brain rhythms have not been well established, some researchers have reported an increase in beta wave activity.
+This change in beta wave activity may be considered as an early indication of intellectual loss [57].

 As for the sleep EEG pattern, older adults enter into drowsiness with a more gradual decrease in EEG amplitude.
-Over the age of sixty, the frontocentral waves become slower, the frequency of the temporal rhythms also decreases, frequency lowering with slow eye movements become more prominent, and spindles appear in the wave pattern after the dropout of the alpha rhythm.
-The amplitudes of both phasic and tonic nonrapid eye movement (NREM) sleep EEG [52] reduce with age.
-There is also a significant change in rapid eye movement (REM) sleep organization with age; the REM duration decreases during the night and there is a significant increase in sleep disruption [52].
+Over the age of 60, the frontocentral waves become slower, the frequency of the temporal rhythms also decreases, frequency lowering with slow eye movements become more prominent, and spindles appear in the wave pattern after the dropout of the alpha rhythm.
+The amplitudes of both phasic and tonic NREM sleep EEG [57] reduce with age.
+There is also significant change in REM sleep organization with age; the REM duration decreases during the night and there is significant increase in the sleep disruption [57].

-Dementia is the most frequent mental disorder that occurs predominantly in the elderly.
-Therefore, the prevalence of dementia increases dramatically with ageing of the society.
-Generally, EEGs are a valuable diagnostic tool in differentiation between organic brain syndromes (OBSs) and functional psychiatric disorders [52], and together with evoked potentials (EPs) play an important role in the assessment of normal and pathological ageing.
-Ageing is expected to change most neurophysiological parameters.
+Dementia is the most frequent mental disorder which occurs predominantly in the elderly.
+Therefore, the prevalence of dementia increases dramatically with aging of the society.
+Generally, EEG is a valuable diagnostic tool in differentiation between organic brain syndromes (OBSs) and functional psychiatric disorders [57], and together with evoked potentials (EPs) plays an important role in the assessment of normal and pathological aging.
+Aging is expected to change most neurophysiological parameters.
 However, the variability of these parameters must exceed the normal degree of spontaneous variability to become a diagnostic factor in acute and chronic disease conditions.
-Automatic analysis of the EEG during sleep and wakefulness may provide a better contrast in the data and enable a robust diagnostic tool.
-Next particular and very common mental disorders are described, whose early onset may be diagnosed with EEG measurements.
+Automatic analysis of the EEG during sleep and wake-fulness may provide a better contrast in the data and enable a robust diagnostic tool.
+We next describe particular and very common mental disorders whose early onset may be diagnosed and their treatment or progress monitored with EEG measurements.

-1.9 Mental Disorders
+1.10 Mental Disorders

-1.9.1 Dementia
+1.10.1 Dementia

 Dementia is a syndrome that consists of a decline in intellectual and cognitive abilities.
-This consequently affects the normal social activities, mode, and the relationship and interaction with other people [53].
-EEG is often used to study the effect of dementia.
-In most cases, such as in primary degenerative dementia, e.g. Alzheimer's, and psychiatric disorder, e.g. depression with cognitive impairment, the EEG can be used to detect the abnormality [54].
+This consequently affects the normal social activities, mode, and the relationship and interaction with other people [58].
+EEG is often used to study the effect and progress of dementia.
+In most cases such as in primary degenerative dementia, for example, Alzheimer's, and psychiatric disorder, for example, depression with cognitive impairment, EEG can be used to detect the abnormality [59].